MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ---

 > [!NOTE]
 > We showed making a change directly in the *main* branch.
 In typical software workflows, you'll make a change in a branch other than *main* and then create a pull request (PR) to merge those change into *main*.
-The PR will also kick off the workflow.
+PRs also kick off the workflow.

 ## GitHub Actions workflow